Books & Workbooks

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma

-by Sean PrattBessel A. van der Kolk, et al.
+By: Sean PrattBessel A. van der Kolk, et al.

 The connection between our mind and body when trauma and mental health affect it.
 In The Body Keeps the Score, he uses recent scientific advances to show how trauma literally reshapes both body and brain, compromising sufferers’ capacities for pleasure, engagement, self-control, and trust.